Theme leads

 Aims

-Three linked work packages (WP) will investigate the use of gardens, woods, workplaces and museums as “living laboratories” to support the rigorous testing of novel initiatives to identify the mechanisms that link non-clinical experiences and interventions and mental health and wellbeing outcomes.
+Three linked work packages (WP) will investigate the use of gardens, woods, workplaces and museums as ‘living laboratories’ to support the rigorous testing of novel initiatives to identify the mechanisms that link non-clinical experiences and interventions and mental health and wellbeing outcomes.

-WP1-Flourishing mechanisms: Innovations in Discovery Science.
+WP1-Flourishing mechanisms: Innovations in Discovery Science

 We will identify the most tractable biological, psychosocial and environmental target mechanisms that enable flourishing, leveraging world renown expertise spanning the humanities and social sciences alongside neuroscience and biomedicine.
+The figure below illustrates our framework, to guide protocol development for studies linking nature based experience to mental health and wellbeing outcomes, incorporating human flourishing and planetary health measurement:

 WP2- ‘Living Laboratories’ to promote accessible and inclusive real-world research

 We will develop experimental infrastructure at non-clinical sites, building on successful pilot interdisciplinary research across non-clinical settings, and the University of Oxford’s GLAM participation, involvement, and engagement resources.
+We aim to understand which Living Lab settings and participatory research methodologies best facilitate the discovery, identification, and mapping of effective E-Co-Flourishing mechanisms encompassing psychological, social, physical, moral, and ecological dimensions, while accounting for participants’ conscious and unconscious experiences.

 WP3- Innovations to promote ethical flourishing beyond the clinic